leanprover/theorem_proving_in_lean4/interacting_with_lean.rst

     https://github.com/leanprover/lean/blob/master/library/init/core.lean

-You are welcome to overload these symbols for your own use, but you cannot change their binding power.
+You are welcome to overload these symbols for your own use.

 You can direct the pretty-printer to suppress notation with the command ``set_option pp.notation false``.
 You can also declare notation to be used for input purposes only with the ``[parsing_only]`` attribute: